Azure advanced threat detection

 - Solutions, which provide additional functionality and analysis tools.

 Solutions add functionality to Log Analytics.
-They primarily run in the cloud and provide analysis of data that's collected in the OMS repository.
-Solutions might also define new record types to be collected that can be analyzed with log searches or by using an additional user interface that the solution provides in the OMS dashboard.
+They primarily run in the cloud and provide analysis of data that's collected in the Log Analytics repository.
+Solutions might also define new record types to be collected that can be analyzed with log searches or by using an additional user interface that the solution provides in the Log Analytics dashboard.

 The Security and Audit dashboard is an example of these types of solutions.